sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q1.md

 ## Can you walk me through the CI/CD pipeline you use in your current project, specifically related to Kubernetes?
-Certainly!
-I'll provide a high-level overview of a typical CI/CD pipeline for a Kubernetes-based project.
-Keep in mind that the specific tools and configurations may vary depending on your project's requirements and preferences.
-Here's a general outline:

 1. **Version Control System (VCS):**
    - The process typically starts with a version control system like Git.
 Developers commit their code changes to the repository.